keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

 ---

-The Keptn metrics component of the Keptn Lifecycle Toolkit allow you to define any type of metric from multiple instances of any type of data source in your Kubernetes cluster.
+The Keptn metrics component of the Keptn Lifecycle Toolkit allows you to define any type of metric from multiple instances of any type of data source in your Kubernetes cluster.
-You may have deployment tools like Argo, Flux, KEDA, HPA, or Keptn that need observability data to make automated decisions such as whether a rollout is good, whether to scale up or down.
+You may have deployment tools like Argo, Flux, KEDA, HPA, or Keptn that need observability data to make automated decisions such as whether a rollout is good, or whether to scale up or down.

 Your observability data may come from multiple observability solutions --
-Prometheus, Dynatrace, Datadog and others -- or data directly from your cloud provider such as AWS, Google, or Azure.
+Prometheus, Dynatrace, Datadog and others -- or may be data that comes directly from your cloud provider such as AWS, Google, or Azure.
 The Keptn Metrics Server unifies and standardizes access to all this data.
 Minimal configuration is required because the Keptn Lifecycle Toolkit hooks directly into Kubernetes primitives.